SkunkworksAI/hydra-moe/README.md

    - adapted to leverage a pre-trained base and LoRAs as finetuned experts

-In our POCs, these architectures have displayed potential for scaling any base model.
 These architectures are currently being trained on further data and will be scaled to larger sizes.
-We have also discovered several insights that we aim to publish for the community.
+Early results indicate our MoE architectures outperform base model across several benchmarks.

+## Evaluation Criteria

+We evaluate Hydra-MoEs using the LM-Evaluation-Harness, Fast-Eval and human evaluations in order to compare capabilities to the base model leveraged by the MoE.
+Key evaluation metrics are perplexity, accuracy on downstream tasks, and human evaluations.

 ## Initial Expert Domains